API credentials

 To use Commerce Layer API you need to be authorized in the first place.
 This means you need to get a valid access token.
 The permissions you're granted authenticating with that token are determined by the type of API client you used to get it.
 Three different types are currently available in order to get your credentials: sales channel, integration, and webapp.
 Which one to use depends on your specific use case.

-You can fetch the information about your current API credentials (i.e. the one you used to get your access token) by querying the endpoint of the Core API.
+You can fetch the information about your current API credentials (i.e. the one you used to get your access token) by querying the application endpoint of the Core API.
 You can manage all the CRUD action on all your using the Provisioning API.
 API credentials management is also available via the admin Dashboard — read this to learn how to do it.

 Sales channels are used to build any customer touchpoint (e.g. your storefront with a fully-functional shopping cart and checkout flow).